-5.41 The University’s decision, including reasons, along with recommended sanctions and the individual(s) involved in facilitating the implementation of the sanctions will be set out in writing and provided to the Respondent(s).
-As an official decision of the University, a copy of the decision will be retained in the Office of Student Affairs in accordance with University retention practices.
+8.02 The University’s decision, including reasons, along with recommended sanctions and the individual(s) involved in facilitating the implementation of the sanctions will be set out in writing and provided to the Respondent(s).
+As an official decision of the University, a copy of the decision will be retained in the Student Conduct Administrator’s office in accordance with University retention practices.
 Copies of the decision shall be provided to the University offices and employees as required to administer the decision.

-5.44 If a sanction includes suspension or voluntary withdrawal from the University, the University may request additional information from the Respondent(s) prior to permitting the Student(s) to return in order to ensure a safe and reasonable return to campus.
+8.05 If an action includes suspension or voluntary withdrawal from the University, the University may impose conditions upon return prior to permitting the Student(s) to return in order to ensure a safe and reasonable return to campus.
 This information will allow the University to determine whether the University can provide and maintain a safe learning environment and uphold conditions from criminal or civil proceedings.

 a.
 There was a serious procedural error in the handling of the Complaint which was prejudicial to the Student or might have substantially affected the final decision;